justingeist0/BitmapPaint/README.md

 # BitmapPaint
-Painting App that works by creating bitmaps of the path marked out.
+Painting App that works by layering bitmaps of paths.

 Created with aid of https://devslopes.com/